meenulekha/tp/docs/UserGuide.md

 ### Exporting selected participants : `link`

 Produce a csv file with selected participants' contact information to provide to sponsor.
-The csv file will be saved in the selectedParticipants folder with the name list.csv.
+The csv file will be saved in the `selectedParticipants` folder with the name `list.csv`.

 Format: `link ID [MORE_ID...]`